-Wellbeing Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models A carers' champion in every GP surgery and school to act as a point of contact and help carers get advice and support.
-Strengthened community support for carers.
-Carers can access the services they need in a timely manner.
-Access to social and leisure opportunities for carers.
-Training, information and advice for carers is accessible to support them in their role.
-Young carers are helped to fulfil their life choices and educational aspirations [Priority3] Deliver the prevention and health improvement programmes set out within the Health Board's IMTP. (insert link) All Themes Cross cutting Y1-Y3 ✓ [Priority 3] Develop and implement a joint statement of intent for adults with Physical Disabilities and/or Sensory Impairment to transform the health, care and wellbeing for people with a physical disability and/or sensory loss and their carers.
-People with complex needs and long term conditions.
-Carers.
-Live Well Age Well Y1 - Y4 √ [Other] Continue to deliver the joint commissioning strategy for protection of violence against women, domestic abuse and sexual violence in order to reduce and prevent.
-Work with regional partners to develop a local VAWDASV strategy (date for implementation to be confirmed) Integrated Family Support Services Start Well Y1-Y2 • •
+Wellbeing Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority3] Deliver the prevention and health improvement programmes set out within the Health Board's IMTP delivering a focus on wellbeing.
+All Themes Cross Cutting Y1-Y3 ✓ + [Other] Develop and implement a joint statement of intent for adults with Physical Disabilities and/or Sensory Impairment to transform the health, care and wellbeing for people with a physical disability and/or sensory loss and their carers.
+People with complex needs and long term conditions and Carers.
+Live Well Age Well Y1 - Y4 ✓ [Other] Continue to deliver the joint commissioning strategy for protection of violence against women, domestic abuse and sexual violence in order to reduce and prevent.
+Work with partners to approve the Regional Violence Against Women, Domestic Abuse and Sexual Violence Strategy and develop a Powys implementation plan.
+Integrated Family Support Services Start Well Y1-Y2 ~ ~

-Early Help and Support Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale IAA Prevention Alternative Models [Priority 1] Develop ACE's plan in line with national guidance and existing priorities.
-Integrated family support services Children with complex Start Well Y1 ✓ [Priority 1] Develop Integrated Parenting and Family Support Services to provide whole system support that offers wellbeing, early help/support for families across their continuum of need - ranging from Information Advice and Assistance through to support for those children at the 'Edge of Care.' needs due to disability or illness.
-Y1 new service commissione d Y1 - Y2 Full completion • [Priority 2].
+Early Help and Support Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale IAA Prevention Alternative Models [Priority 1] Develop a Powys multi-agency ACE plan as part of the start well agenda, promoting early detection, intervention and prompt action to ensure happy, nurturing environments for all Powys children.
+Integrated family support services and children with complex needs due to disability or illness.
+Start Well Y1 ✓ ✓ [Priority 1] Develop Integrated Parenting and Family Support Services to provide whole system support that offers wellbeing, early help/support for families across their continuum of need - ranging from Information Advice and Assistance through to support for those children at the 'Edge of Care.'
+Integrated family support services and children with complex needs due to disability or illness.
+Start Well Y1 new service comissioned Y1 - Y2 Full completion ✓ [Priority 2].
 Further integrate primary care with community based services to ensure equity, early help and support and sustainability of services.
-All groups Cross cutting Y1 - Y3 ✓ ✓ ✓ [Priority 3] Develop service models for people living with long term conditions linked to improved health and well-being outcomes with broader use of resources across the whole community rather than just statutory providers i.e. Community Connectors.
-All groups Cross cutting Y1 - Y3 [Other] Working with our partners, develop wellbeing and early help and support services which promote emotional and mental health and wellbeing for adults.
-All groups Live Well Y1 - Y4 √ ✓
+All groups Cross Cutting Y1 - Y3 ✓ ✓ ✓ [Priority 3] Develop service models for people living with long term conditions linked to improved health and well-being outcomes with broader use of resources across the whole community rather than just statutory providers i.e. Community Connectors.
+All groups Cross Cutting Y1 - Y3 indolon 85 Big Four Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority 1] Support the next stage development of dementia friendly communities and develop dementia friendly pathways in collaboration with the Third Sector and other multi-agency partners to improve the lived experience of people with dementia and their families.
+Older People with complex needs and long term conditions.
+Age Well Y1-Y3 √ [Priority 1] Introduce new approach to the delivery of psychological therapies within communities such as group based talking therapies, peer support and improving links with Community Connectors.
+Older People with complex needs and long term conditions and Carers.
+Live Well Y1-Y3 ✓